 Ferritin: Most of you will not have to worry about this number at all, but it can be very important if your doctor wants to give baby iron supplements after birth.
 If your baby had IUTs or was Coombs positive after birth, do not allow the doctors to give baby an iron supplement unless they have checked baby’s ferritin levels first.
 The ferritin levels show how much iron the body is storing.
 Doctors often mistakenly equate hemolytic anemia with iron deficiency anemia and want to treat babies with extra iron.
 When a baby is given a blood transfusion, in utero or after birth, they are given adult donor blood which has adult level iron content.
 This means our babies are usually overloaded with iron so adding more iron can be dangerous.
 Since our babies aren’t anemic from low iron (they are anemic because the antibodies have been destroying their red blood cells) adding more iron won’t help their anemia at all.
 When Callum was in the NICU, after four blood transfusions (3 in utero, 1 post birth) his neonatologist wanted to give him an iron supplement.
 I told him I would only allow it if they checked his ferritin levels first since he didn’t have iron deficiency anemia.
 They agreed to check his levels and they were 1,216!
 The normal range for a baby his age was 25-250.
 We had to consult a hematologist and do some liver function tests and even discussed possibly doing a liver biopsy to check for liver damage.
 I’m so glad we didn’t give him MORE iron, adding to his extremely high levels.
 So, if you have a Coombs positive baby (who might need a blood transfusion in the near future) or have a baby who has had a transfusion, only allow the doctors to give an iron supplement if they have checked the ferritin and baby has low levels.

 Remember how useful these numbers can be in your fight to protect your baby from your antibodies.
 If you get your numbers and then realize that you aren’t sure what to do with them, feel free to email me with any questions you have, or come join our ISO Moms Facebook group for access to about a thousand other women who have been or are going through the same thing.
-It is a secret group so you won’t be able to search for it.
-Just send me a private message and I will get you added to the group!
+It is a secret group so you won’t be able to search for it, but you can search for our public page, Maternal Isoimmunization Support.
+Just send me (Bethany Weathersby) a private message or send the Maternal Isoimmunization Support page a private message and we will get you added to the group!